 As a live performer he has supported artists including US R&B legend Geno Washington, UK bluesman Big Boy Bloater, blues/dance act Alabama3, and one of the all time greats, Bobby Rush.

-Born and raised in Leeds, West Yorkshire, he moved to Newcastle to study Music Production where he got his start playing acoustic blues and folk in its cafés and bars, before going on to spend a dozen years in the capital where he formed his band Alex Haynes & the Fever.
-Since moving north in ‘15, he now divides his time between London and Sheffield.
+Born and raised in Leeds, West Yorkshire, he moved to Newcastle upon Tyne to study Music Production.
+He played acoustic blues and folk in its cafés and bars, before heading south to spend over a dozen years in the capital, where he formed his band Alex Haynes & the Fever.
+In late ’15 he returned to the North with a move to Sheffield, South Yorkshire.

 Performing regularly at his longstanding solo residency at the Blues Kitchen Shoreditch, London, and with frequent appearances in the UK and Europe – having played across Italy, Switzerland, Germany, Belgium, and in Amsterdam and Moscow.
 He has appeared at festivals such as the Salaise Blues Festival (France), Red Rooster (UK), Blues River (Italy), and the Vintage Weekender (France).